 The music pumps out of the lounge and everyone is spilling onto the lawns outside – it’s simply the biggest party I’ve ever seen.
 We are all racing around making sure the party goes smoothly – with 3 of us at all times behind the bar on shifts, maybe another 3 going around selling tickets and the others re-stocking and banking cash!
 So, we are all exhausted by the end of the night, which is nearly 4am, but everyone has had a good time.
 It is simply awesome!

-Two days later, while we are all still struggling with hangovers, Keith and Julie finally tell us they are packing their things in the lounge and leaving for Cape Town (their aunt in Durban never did materialise) and David Forrest tells us he is moving out to go back to the UK.
+Two days later, while we are all still struggling with hangovers, Keith and Julie finally tell us they are packing their things in the lounge and leaving for Cape Town (their aunt in Durban never did materialise).
+As well, David Forrest tells us he is moving out to go back to the UK.

 Crikey, that means another round of interviews and new faces, our third new housemate in 6 months.
 However, within a week we have found a lovely English girl called Maggie who wants to move in.
 She is a delight to be with - whimsical, a lovely sense of humour and a Manchester accent that is endearing.